 I love listening to music while working (mostly classical, ambient, jazz and euphoric trance genres).
 I also love dancing and have a natural instinct to move according to the melodies and beats I’m hearing.
 Being in a standing position I could very easily do my discreet dancing thing while working.

 This did not negatively affect my productivity, on the other hand, I found it bolstered my mood tremendously and helped me stay focused.
 I found myself sticking to jazz and euphoric trance while in a standing position, then switching to classical and ambient while reverting back to the seated desk.

 Standing up and being in a good mood definitely helped me keep a better posture, especially when compared to the typical hunched position we adopt while sitting down.
 So a standing desk is a win from this point of view as well.

 Being in a standing position and continuously moving proved to be a boon for my energy levels.
 I also found it easier to move around, perform a few stretches and some yoga routines while in a standing position.
 Nothing that will give me an immediate improvement in my fitness levels, but something that might be crucial from a long-term perspective.

 My feet get sore incredibly quickly when standing.
 That’s the number one reason why I don’t go to concerts which have no seating.
 By the time the band comes out my feet would be killing me and I would be in no mood for anything other than a comfortable couch and getting my feet off the floor.

-Right now however, my feeling is that having both a standing and a modified sitting desk is the way to go, switching between the two as needed.
+Based on my experience so far, and that of colleagues who also use such desks, my feeling is that having both a standing and a modified sitting desk is the way to go, switching between the two as needed.